alexstaravoitau/detecting-road-features/README.md

 * Vehicles and vehicle positions different from those classifier was trained on.
 * ...

 Not to mention it is painfully slow and wouldn't run in real time without substantial optimisations.
-Nevertheless this project is a good representation of what can be done in terms of feature extraction, and how we could use those features as part of more sophisticated algorithms.
+Nevertheless this project is a good representation of what can be done in terms of feature extraction, and how we could use those features in more sophisticated algorithms.